lamberta/devkit-doc/native/android-guide.md

 # Android Development Guide

-This guide takes you through the entire process of developing for Android devices with the Game Closure SDK.
+This guide takes you through the entire process of developing for Android devices with the Game Closure DevKit.

 ## [Overview](./android-stages.html)